Andrey Avinoff: Artist

 His expertise on Persian decorative art was expressed in paintings reminiscent of Persian miniatures.
-And ever present, flitting through his paintings, were his butterflies, perhaps representing his own irrepressible spirit and fascination with both the beauty of nature and the ephemeral nature of human existence.
+Butterflies were a common motif in his paintings, representative of his appreciation for the beauty of nature, and the fleeting nature of human existence.

 Also known for his visual exploration of metaphysical realms, Avinoff created fantastical works with mystical qualities and symbolism.
 Angels, terrifying demons and ominous apocalyptic imagery were frequently depicted in his work.
 His series of illustrations for Lermontov's poem, "The Demon," tell of a fallen angel's passionate and doomed love of the beautiful Tamara.

 "Eye of Wisdom" watercolor exhibited at the Ainslie Gallery in a show called "Paintings by A. Avinoff", NYC, 1921.

 One of Avinoff's most famous series of illustrations, was created (c.
 1935–1938) for The Fall of Atlantis (1938), a long poem in Russian published in the United States by George V. Golokhvastoff.
 In 1944 Avinoff published these illustrations, originally rendered in charcoal, chalk, brush, pen, spattering, and scraping on paper, in a limited folio edition of photogravures.
 Best known is the last, no. 17, The Death of the High Priest.
 Out of the catastrophic destruction of Atlantis, with the backdrop of fuming smoke and burning ziggurat, the withered hand of the high priest emerges from the swirling tidal waves.
 It is reaching upward, toward a constellation of stars forming an ankh, symbolic of rebirth out of the cataclysmic devastation of an arrogant culture.

 Iconic "Death of the High Priest" from Avinoff's self-published depictions of the Fall of Atlantis.

 In unpublished portions of an essay about her great-uncle written for the exhibition catalog Andrey Avinoff: In Pursuit of Beauty (2011), Antonia Shoumatoff remarks that Avinoff "intuited that the symbolism of Atlantis and the apocalypse were metaphorically relevant to modern civilization as symbolic of destruction and rebirth. ...
 [He] chooses to illustrate the themes of birth and death with vivid images of angels, demons and ghosts trying to pierce through the veils of life and death, often actually including a swathe of clouds, separating the seen and the unseen worlds."

 Avinoff's work was exhibited in the 1940s and 1950s, notably in Flower Paintings by A. Avinoff, a 1947 exhibition at the Knoedler Gallery in New York City, and An Exhibition of Andrey Avinoff: The Man of Science, Religion, Mysticism, Nature, Society and Fantasy, a 1953 retrospective at the Carnegie Institute.
 After he retired in 1945, he entered his most prolific period of painting, producing work for five one-man shows, a folio of 120 orchid botanicals, and innumerable other paintings.